m50/clardy.eu/index.md

 full CI/CD process as well.

 In addition to that though, I also try to contribute some of my freetime to open source software.
-See below what I have done.
+See the [projects](projects) page to see what I have done.

 Outside of the tech sphere, I have a passion for board games, love to travel and see new things.